50 Vintage Wedding Photos So Beautiful We Can't Look Away

 John Peel, his wife Sheila, and Woggle

 On August 31, 1974, the most important radio DJ in England tied the knot with Sheila Hilhooly before traipsing off to Regent’s Park for their reception.
 Peel was an interesting cat and he did things his own way, which is why he wore a red tuxedo to his wedding while the couple’s sheepdog, Woggle, took on the job as bridesmaid.
-In attendance to this super cool and likely very well recorded wedding were Graham Chapman of Monty Python and Rod Stewart.
-It’s clear that the couple is in love, but the real star of this wedding was Woggle who definitely went above and beyond in its demands as bridesmaid.
+In attendance at this super cool and likely very well recorded wedding was Graham Chapman of Monty Python and Rod Stewart.
+It’s clear that the couple was in love, but the real star of this wedding was Woggle who definitely went above and beyond in its demands as a bridesmaid.

 Debbie Reynolds and Eddie Fisher are pretty in pink

 Debbie Reynolds was only 23 when she married Eddie Fisher, the singer behind hit songs like “I’m Walking Behind You,” and “Wish You Were Here,” and while she thought it would last forever it turned out that Fisher was having an affair with Elizabeth Taylor.
 When the news broke, Fisher was devastated and Fisher lost his TV show.
 While speaking about the marriage in the 1980s Reynolds said:

 We, at that point in our marriage, were happily married.
 We had a wonderful son and daughter [Todd and Carrie Fisher].
 But, obviously, I was incorrect about that, you know?
 Again, that was my viewpoint.
 I was happy, I was in love, but obviously he was not… [Eddie]'s like a good race horse: he gets off really, really good, and then he loses the race.

 Goldie Hawn and Bill Hudson got off to a rocky start